filippo-floramo/jitocu/README.md

 ### Key Features

 - Type-safe API clients for Jira and ClickUp
-- Persistent configuration storage with JSON
-- Interactive CLI with fuzzy search
+- Interactive CLI with fuzzy search for issues and tasks
+- **Time entry management** with spreadsheet-like timesheet interface
+- **Natural language time parsing** (e.g., "from 9am to 5pm")
+- **Interactive date picker** and tree navigation for folders/lists
 - Loading states and error handling
 - Atomic settings updates
+- Persistent configuration storage with JSON

 ## License